Nerd911/WNet/docs/index.md

 ## Conclusion

 We have demonstrated a reproduction of the paper "W-net: A Deep Model for Fully Unsupervised Image Segmentation.".
 We have explained the dataset, the model, losses and postprocessing.
 Furthermore, we have demonstrated our preliminary results and explained our benchmarking approach of the project.
+For us, we have gotten the experience of reproducing a paper with incomplete code.
+We see that even when fixing the codebase to the specifications of the paper, being able to train and test the implemented models could be infeasible for a normal computer science/artificial intelligence student.

-We believe the code is complete and true to the paper, but we didn't get the chance to run it in the same way as the paper.
+We believe the code, that we have implemented right now, is complete and true to the paper, but we did not get the chance to run it in the same way as the paper.

 ### References
 [^x1]: T. (2018, October 17). taoroalin/WNet.
 GitHub. https://github.com/taoroalin/WNet
 [^x2]: G. (2019, November 26). gr-b/W-Net-Pytorch.
 GitHub. https://github.com/gr-b/W-Net-Pytorch
 [^x3]: F. (2019a, June 13). fkodom/wnet-unsupervised-image-segmentation.
 GitHub. https://github.com/fkodom/wnet-unsupervised-image-segmentation
+[^x4]: Arbeláez, P., Maire, M., Fowlkes, C., & Malik, J. (2011).
+Contour Detection and Hierarchical Image Segmentation.
+IEEE Transactions on Pattern Analysis and Machine Intelligence, 33(5), 898–916. https://doi.org/10.1109/tpami.2010.161